LordAbsurd/PHP-File-Browser/README.md

 * Admin panel with file uploading
 * Responsive interface (Bootstrap, yeah)

 The main problem is the quality of the code.
-I know it's very bad to mixing logic and interface,  VanillaJS and JQuery.
+I know it's very bad to mixing logic and interface,  VanillaJS and jQuery.
 I will try to correct quality code with future commits.

 Installation